iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

     PX4 Module Parameters

-In this example we will be setting the module's input parser up in PWM mode.
+In this example, we will set the module's input parser to PWM mode.
+This means that received throttle commands are applied as a percentage of your module's **supply voltage**.
+For example, if your module is powered by 20V, a 50% throttle command tells the module to apply a 10V drive voltage.
+More information about the different throttle modes can be found in the :ref:`Throttle Mode documentation<throttle_mode>`.
 We will be setting up the motors to work as if the quadcopter is set up as in the diagram below.

 .. _quad_image:
 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/QuadcopterModules.png